 - There was an episode of Sliders in which men were kept in camps for breeding purposes because in that world Saddam Hussein unleashed a bioweapon during the Gulf War that attacked the Y chromosome.
 Women were unaffected, but most of the men and boys were wiped out.
 The remaining men were put into breeding camps to repopulate their respective countries and because artificial insemination was never discovered in this Earth, procreation could only be achieved the old-fashioned way - sex.

 - The Drahvin society in the Doctor Who serial Galaxy 4.

 - In spotted hyena society, males are always at the bottom of the social ladder.
 The highest ranking males rank below the lowest females.
 Males are also smaller, weaker, and generally more submissive than females.
-Even their penises are miniscule compare the female pseudopenises.
+Even their penises are miniscule compared to the female pseudopenises, which are essentially enlarged, mostly-external clitorises.
 By comparison, females can be so vicious, that they'll often try to overpower and kill their male littermates just seconds after birth.

 - The government in Drowtales runs under this principle seeing as women have a higher status than men (not to mention being physically larger than the men) and only a few men have fairly important positions.
 There is a growing male rights movement in the story, but it's mostly been implied and not focused on much.

 - This probably comes from the fact that the original D&D Drow have a strict matriarchal society, created and kept in power by their demonic goddess.